dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 ## Force Installing Extensions

-When DuckDB installs an extension, it is copied to a local directory to be cached, avoiding any network traffic.
+When DataMiner installs an extension, it is copied to a local directory to be cached, avoiding any network traffic.
 Any subsequent calls to `INSTALL ⟨extension_name⟩` will use the local version instead of downloading the extension again.
 To force re-downloading the extension, run:

 ```sql